Source-Sink-Push-Pull

 - Mode: Controls which stations this station may provide or request to.
 If set to a push or pull mode, this station will be able to trigger new deliveries.
 Items/fluids from source stations will never be sent to sink stations.

-- Throughput: The maximum rate of inflow or outflow of this item/fluid that this station should handle, per second.
+- Throughput: The maximum rate of inflow or outflow of this item/fluid that this station should handle per second.
+For example, for two full yellow belts, this value would be 30.

 Once configured, SSPP will then calculate the storage needed for each item/fluid, allowing you to verify that you have enough space to meet the desired throughputs.